splunk/splunk-sdk-javascript/README.md

 ### Run unit tests

-The Splunk JavaScript SDK includes several unit tests for each component.
+The Splunk SDK for JavaScript includes several unit tests for each component.
 You can run individual test modules or run all tests.
 Before you run them, some searches need to be running in your splunkd instance.
 You can start some searches by logging into Splunk Web and opening the Search app, which will run a